-- Study the basics of bridges and design loads. - Analyze and design of deck slab and T Beam Bridge. - Understand the components and design of Culverts. - Design the Cable bridges and Suspension bridges. - Learn the basic concepts of bearing, Abutment and pier.
+- Know the basics of bridges and design loads. - Analyze and design Deck Slab and T Beam Bridge. - Understand the components and design of Culverts. - Design of bridge bearings, piers and abutments. - · Acquire knowledge on bridge Inspection and Maintenance.

 UNIT I: INTRODUCTION 6+3